Theophilusehimegbe/splendor-trial-activation/README.md

 **SQL Server (T-SQL)** was used for Task 2 to build the structured data warehouse model, with views constructed in layers from raw ingestion through to the final activation fact tables.

 **Jupyter Notebook** served as the working environment for both Python tasks, keeping code, commentary, and charts together in one readable document.

 ---

+##  Project Objectives

+- Explore and clean the raw event data to make it analysis-ready
+- Identify which in-app behaviours are associated with conversion
+- Define measurable Trial Goals that signal genuine product adoption
+- Build a SQL-based data warehouse model to track those goals at scale
+- Run descriptive analytics to surface actionable insights for the product team

+---